 The Credit Agreement contains certain affirmative and negative covenants customary for financings of this type that, among other things, limit our and our subsidiaries' ability to incur additional indebtedness or liens, to dispose of assets, to make certain fundamental changes, to designate subsidiaries as unrestricted, to make certain investments, to prepay certain indebtedness and to pay dividends, or to make other distributions or redemptions/repurchases, in respect of our and our subsidiaries' equity interests.
 In addition, the Credit Agreement contains financial covenants, each tested quarterly, (1) a net secured leveraged ratio of not greater than 3.25 to 1.00; (2) a net total leverage ratio of not greater than 4.25 to 1.00; and (3) minimum liquidity of at least \$75 million.
 The Credit Agreement also contains events of default customary for financings of this type, including certain customary change of control events.
-As of December 31, 2022, we were in compliance with all Credit Agreement covenants.

-On November 22, 2022 (the "Amendment No. 2 Effective Date"), we entered into Amendment No. 2 to the Credit Agreement ("Amendment No. 2").
-Amendment No. 2 modified certain financial covenants between the fiscal quarter ended March 31, 2023 to the fiscal quarter ended December 31, 2023 (the "covenant adjustment period").
+On November 22, 2022, we entered into Amendment No. 2 to the Credit Agreement.
+Amendment No. 2 modified certain financial covenants between the fiscal quarter ended March 31, 2023 to the fiscal quarter ended December 31, 2023.
 During the covenant adjustment period, each tested quarterly, we are required to maintain (1) a net secured leveraged ratio of not greater than 4.25 to 1.00; (2) minimum liquidity of at least \$125 million; and (3) aggregate capital expenditures less than \$7.5 million.
 The net total leverage ratio will be waived during the covenant adjustment period.
 At the conclusion of the covenant adjustment period, the original financial covenants will resume.
+As of June 30, 2023, we were in compliance with all Credit Agreement covenants.